Building an Effective Cybersecurity Strategy for Businesses

 Cybersecurity Architecture

 Adopting a layered security model, also known as defense-in-depth, is a cornerstone of a robust cybersecurity strategy.
 This approach employs multiple layers of defense to protect information technology assets, ensuring that if one layer is compromised, others will still be in place to thwart a cyberattack.
+Incorporating the proactive asset and security threat (PAAST) framework into this layered model can further enhance your ability to identify and neutralize potential threats before they escalate.

 Here’s how a layered security model works: